In brief

 This perception needs to be qualified.
 In reality, the contribution of historical AIs and their recent generative cousins to the digital transformation of organizations can be seen as “incremental”.

 Between gradual evolution and technological revolution, what’s the way forward?
-Is the integration of AI into the digital transformation of organizations really the much heralded point of no return?
+Is theintegration of AI into the digital transformation of organizations really the much heralded point of no return?
+These questions are at the heart of the major challenges facing HR departments today.

 The foundations of disruption according to Christensen